tedwards2412/exclusion-limits/README.md

-## Exclusion limits and associated concepts
+## Exclusion limits - A Complete Guide

-- Plan is to keep the language as simple as possible whilst maintaining accuracy - tend towards over explaining
-- Aim to provide useful links and coded examples of core concepts
-- Early PhD students and masters students are the target audience.
-They already have some knowledge of random variables and probability distributions and have come across upper limits before but no knowledge of how to set them.
-- End goal is to fully explain and compute/produce an upper limit and brazil plot
-- Potential to expand to an exclusion limit cookbook
-- Unclear if we want to discuss actual measurement of signal i.e. closed contour stuff
+The purpose of this repository is to collect and explain the concepts associated with exclusion limits (often known as upper limits).
+We aim to make it a stand alone project such that it is understable with relatively basic knowledge of statistics.
+We will try to provide references to either books or lectures notes at points of assumed knowledge.

+Most of the text will be written in the form of jupyter notebooks within this repository but there will most likely be an accompanying document where we ellaborate on the mathematics behind the concepts used here.
+The notebooks will contain coded examples for the majority of the concepts we introduce throughout the text.

+Below we have a series of links to the different chapters and a one line description of whats contained within.

-## Outline
+## Contents

-#### Introduction to Exclusion Limits
+#### Introduction

-- What is an exclusion limit? - Technical definition followed colloquial version
+- What is an exclusion limit?
-- Why do we set exclusion limits?
-- Establish that this is not an exhaustive guide for all methods but we address the common methods
-- Plant ourselves in the Frequentist world - why for exclusion limits
-- Concept of coverage introduced here
+- Bayesian vs Frequentist
+- Quick guide to using this tool

-#### Test Statistics
+#### Technical Concepts

 - What is a test statistic
 - What test statistic is most commonly used - Likelihood ratio
 - Why is the maximum likelihood ratio a good TS
--- Wilks Theorem
+- Wilks Theorem
--- When does Wilks theorem apply
+- When does Wilks theorem apply

-#### How to use this to set an exclusion limit
+#### Maximum Likelihood Ratio (MLR)

+- What is the MLR

+###### Large Sample Limit (Asymptotic behaviour known)

-- Detailed steps on how to use the maximum likelihood ratio when Wilks theorem applies
+- Wilks theorem
-- Few Examples.
-Colliders, line search indirect DM, and cosmology example?

-#### Common Pitfalls

-- Present a list of times this might not work and why -- Wilks Theorem limits of rough validity
+- Using Wilks theorem to construct an upper limit
--- Downward fluctuations in the background
+- Downward fluctuations in the background
-- Show how previous examples might fail

-#### What to do if Wilks theorem does not apply

-- Monte Carlos discussion
-- Show examples
+###### Small Sample Limit

+#### Maximum Gap Method

+#### Fisher Method

+- Fisher Information MAtrix
+- Equivalent Counts Method

+###### Equivalent Counts Method

+#### Connection to Bayesian Statistics

-#### Diagnostics
+#### Visualisation Methods

 - Visulation tools
 -- Contour plots
 -- Mutlidimensional stuff here
-- Any other remarks

-#### You did it!
+#### Conclusions

-- Pointers
-- Follow up information
-- Useful references
+#### Useful References